 The plot is quite simple but have some differences.
 Prince Edward of some made-up European country, Euphrania, is being pushed to marry a royal princess for both succession and secure an army.
 Edward however would rather marry for love and doesn’t fancy any of the princesses.

 Cinderella makes her entrance as Princess.
 Edward falls instantly in love with her.
-The ye dance and bond for a little but she runs away at midnight and leave her very dainty glass slipper.
-Edward does the customary slipper search but can find her.
+They dance and bond for a little but she runs away at midnight and leaves her very dainty glass slipper.
+Edward does the customary slipper search but can’t find her.
 Three months later Edward makes a monument to his lost love.
 He then elevates John to a knight so he can go after his lady love.
 Edwards get mad and throw the slipper away off some tower.

-Cinderella’s dog find it and bring her to it.
-John sees her and tells Edward.
+Cinderella’s dog finds it and brings her to it.
+John sees Cinderella and tells Edward.
 Edward and Cinderella reunite and decide to get married.
 Edward asks the stepmother for permission which she grants and Cinderella forgives her which the stepmother doesn’t take kindly too.

 I knew nothing about this movie so I was very surprised to actually like it as much as I did.
 It’s very entertaining.
 Is it deep with developed characters?
 Yes and no. There isn’t much to Cinderella though she does have a bit of a mouth of her when the stepmother first made her a maid.
 She also doesn’t except anything from the ball and meeting the Prince.
 He wanted marriage and she wanted a fun night out, they make that clear.
 But this movie does give the Prince a.k.a Edward and the Fairy Godmother more to do.